piotrkaminski/PkamSmartHome/readme.md

    sudo systemctl restart psh-actor
    ```

-# Reset installation (put all points into standard mode)
+# Reset installation

+This step puts all points into standard (initial) mode.
+Initial installation does not require this step.

 ## Reset all points in PkamSmartHome Actor
    ```